-To win a claim, the Claimant's solicitor will need to prove that the employer failed to take reasonable steps to keep the premises safe and protect people from injury.
+To win a claim, the claimant's solicitor will need to prove that the employer failed to take reasonable steps to keep the premises safe and protect people from injury.
 Negligence is almost always established where the employer has breached a specific health and safety rule.

 It may be possible to claim for existing injuries that have worsened as a result of an office accident.
 For example, an employee with epilepsy may make a claim if they are forced to sit too close to a bright computer screen for long periods, and their condition is made worse.
-Read more about making a claim for an existing condition.
+Read more about making an injury claim for an existing condition.

 Office 'clean as you go' policies